eBay/cors-filter/README.md

 |cors.support.credentials| A flag that indicates whether the resource supports user credentials.
 This flag is exposed as part of 'Access-Control-Allow-Credentials' header in a pre-flight response.
 It helps browser determine whether or not an actual request can be made using credentials. **Defaults:** true |
 |cors.logging.enabled    | A flag to control logging to container logs. **Defaults:** false|

-To override filter configuration defaults, one can specify init-params while configuring filter in web.xml.
+To override filter configuration defaults, specify them in the init-params while configuring the filter in web.xml.
 Example:
 ```xml
   <filter>
     <filter-name>CORS Filter</filter-name>